-When I hear offers of ‘thoughts and prayers’ I wonder about the follow through and if there’s no gesture less cliché or with more substance to take its place?
-Can’t we make deliberately better offstage promises and bigger differences for those we care about?
+When I hear offers of ‘thoughts and prayers’ at tragic circumstances, I wonder about the follow through, and if there’s no gesture less cliché or with more substance to take its place?
+Can’t we make deliberately better offstage promises and bigger differences for those in situations we care about?

 When you die what will matter?
 How will the value of your days be measured?